 (3) Nothing in this regulation limits an electrical contractor’s obligation to comply with these regulations in relation to electrical installing work carried out, or caused to be carried out, by the electrical contractor in respect of a transportable structure at a site at which the structure is, or is intended to be, connected to a supply of electricity.

-[Regulation 52BA inserted by Gazette 2 May 2017 p.
+[Regulation 52BA inserted: Gazette 2 May 2017 p.
 2300.]